-Born on 17 January 1954, has a Bachelor of Science degree in Business Management from the Ateneo De Manila.
-He is Chairman and CEO of Segovia & Co., Inc. and FEATI Aviation, Inc. He likewise serves as Vice Chairman and

-CEO of FEATI University, RPMC Resources, Inc., IT Resources Corporation and Swifts Foods, Inc. Mr. Segovia is also a director of Wide World Express Corporation and RFM Corporation.
+Born on 17 January 1954, he has a degree in Business Management from the Ateneo De Manila.
+He is Chairman and CEO of Segovia & Co., Inc. and FEATI Aviation, Inc. He likewise serves as Vice Chairman and CEO of FEATI University, RPMC Resources, Inc., IT Resources Corporation and Swifts Foods, Inc. Mr. Segovia is also a director of Wide World Express Corporation and RFM Corporation.